 If you’re visiting Orlando from the UK or another place outside the USA, there are a couple of important things to keep in mind, as the driving laws and regulations may be quite noticeably different.
 Here are the most important tips to remember when you are driving in Florida.

 In Florida, you must drive on the right-hand side of the road, with traffic passing you on your left.
 This is true of the United States as a whole, so if you go anywhere outside of Florida, you must remain driving on the right.

 Undertaking is legal

 When you’re on the highway in Florida, you may be surprised to see people driving past you in the ‘slow’ lane.
-Undertaking might be discouraged back home but it’s a part of everyday life in Florida.
-Keep your wits about you and use your mirrors to make sure the road is clear before attempting to change lanes.
+Undertaking might be discouraged back home if you’re from somewhere like the UK, but it’s a part of everyday life in Florida.
+Keep your wits about you, use your mirrors, and check your blind spots to make sure the road is clear before attempting to change lanes.